This is Michael W. Kruse's TypePad Profile.

 Kansas City, MO

-Interests: history, digital photography, writing, technology, soccer, jesus, emerging culture, road trips, practical theology, economic issues, urban hiking, presbyterian pcusa, annoying presbyterians
+Interests: history, digital photography, writing, technology, soccer, baseball, emerging culture, road trips, economic issues, urban hiking

 Recent Activity